PhD: Theatre Studies

 Interdisciplinary Program in Theatre Studies

-- Opportunities to work with Theatre Faculty Affiliates across campus
+- Opportunities to work with Theatre Faculty Affiliates in many different units

 - Potential for up to four years of funding

-- Teach Introduction to Theatre, Dramatic Analysis, Modern Drama, Theatre History
+- Opportunities to develop a teaching and mentoring portfolio in courses such as Introduction to Theatre, Dramatic Analysis, Modern Drama, and Theatre History

 - Online and face-to-face teaching options